 Its building is as innovative and relevant as the biomedical research that takes place inside.
 It is a project by the Goan architect Charles Correa who sought to elevate architecture to sculpture; sculpture is beauty; and beauty therapy – in order to honor the Centre’s activities.
 The building houses state-of-the-art laboratories, conference rooms and patient care facilities.
 It opened on October 5, 2010.

-It is located on a plot of 65,000 square meters located on the riverside.
-It is a privileged location on the banks of the Tagus River, close to the Discoveries Monument , and symbolic for being where Portuguese navigators left five centuries ago on their way to the “unknown”.
+It’s set on a 65 thousand square meter site located on the riverfront.
+It is a privileged location on the banks of the Tagus River, close to the Discoveries Monument, and symbolic for being the place from where the Portuguese navigators set off five centuries ago on their journey to the “unknown”.

 The ensemble includes two main blocks: the research center / cancer treatment center, and the auditorium (connected by an elevated walkway).
 It also has gardens, an outdoor amphitheater and a restaurant with a magnificent terrace.